 In cooler areas it’s a bit easier with autumn approaching.
 In the warm areas you really need to keep ahead of the game.
 So be careful.
 You don’t want to waste all that hard work and money lawn repairing on something as simple as watering the grass.

-Ok, that wraps up the lawn repair method I use at Comfylawn Landscaping.
+That wraps up the lawn repair method I use at Apex Landscaping.
 Keep the grass moist until the third mowing and keep off the lawn repair surface as much as possible until it’s completely established.
 You’ll know when.

 Because we used mycorrhizal fungi with our compost tea grass seed germination should be accelerated.

 For example Kentucky Blue Grass usually takes 21 days to germinate.
-I’ve seen KBG germinate in 10 days with the added mycorrhizal.
+I’ve seen Blue grass germinate in 10 days with the added compost tea.